 Time spent in hypnosis with a professional hypnotherapist can help.
 Hypnotherapists look at people as a whole, rather than just treating symptoms.
 We can spend much more time with you than a GP can.
 Hypnotherapy works with both the conscious and the unconscious mind in order for you to achieve the results you want.

-Did you know that Hypnotherapy has a 93% success rate after just 6 weekly sessions for depression whereas Behavioural Therapy has a 72% after 22 weekly sessions?
+Did you know that Hypnotherapy has a 93% success rate after just 6 weekly sessions whereas Behavioural Therapy has a 72% success rate after 22 weekly sessions?
 Imagine the possibilities and all you have to do is put your mind to it.

-Our 6 session structured program is a simple, powerful and effective treatment that can help you eliminate depression.
+Our 6 session structured program is a simple, powerful and effective treatment that can help you manage depression.
 Symptoms of negative emotions cannot be treated unless the source of the problem has been cleared.
-Our program effectively deals with this.
+Our program aims to explore and address all the underlying issues.

 How much does the program cost?

 Our Depression and Anxiety Program is customised to your needs.
-It normally includes private Hypnotherapy sessions with a combination of Naturopathy sessions to correct an imbalance or gut bugs, inflammation, toxicity and nutrition.
+It normally includes private Hypnotherapy sessions with a combination of Naturopathy sessions to correct any digestive imbalance, (which can contribute to depression and anxiety) inflammation, toxicity and nutrition.

 If you would like to know more, please feel free to contact us for a free consult with one of our practitioners to discuss further.